World of Warcraft: Battle for Azeroth: Gameplay

-The expansion allows players to level up to level 120, an increase from the level cap of 110 in the previous expansion Legion.
+The expansion allows players to level up to 120, an increase from the level cap of 110 in the previous expansion Legion.
 Initially, there will be ten dungeons included with 8.0 with Mythic Plus versions of the dungeons and the first raid, Uldir, being available soon after the game's release.
 Following the beginning of preorders and the release of four allied races in January 2018, the number of character slots per server was raised from 12 to 16; with the launch of the expansion in August, it was raised to 18, to make room for the two additional races unlocked with initial content.
 The number of available bag slots in the player's backpack, which has been fixed at 16 slots since the game's release in 2004, will also receive an increase if an authenticator is attached to an account.

 Changes to gameplay

 A "stat squish" and "item squish" were implemented to lower the numbers used in the game, e.g. a legendary item previously with a level of 1000 reduced to 265.
-Unique class-specific buffs are added back, i.e. mages' Arcane Brilliance and priests' Mark of Fortitude.
+Unique class-specific buffs were added back, i.e. mages' Arcane Brilliance and priests' Mark of Fortitude.
 Titanforging—a random event that raises the initial item level of an item gained via drops or rewards—is still in the game; however, if the item is one of those affected by the Heart of Azeroth, then that item cannot be titanforged.

 Changes were also made to leveling in earlier content with Legions 7.3.5 patch.
 The level-scaling tech introduced in Legion was not only be continued in the new continents of Kul Tiras and Zandalar, but was also applied to content from prior expansions, allowing larger level brackets for lower level zones.
 Further, as previous expansions are now included in the base game, the level ranges for those expansions are now broadened, allowing players to spend more time leveling in preferred expansions and avoid others entirely.
 Some examples include a zone like Westfall having its level bracket (at 10–15 as of Legion) increased to 10–60, whilst continents such as Outland and Northrend sharing a 60–80 level bracket.
 The aim of this change is to encourage more player choice whilst leveling and to allow players to experience the full story of a particular zone without overlevelling the relevant quests.

 There were not as many class changes in Battle for Azeroth as there were for Legion, although Ion Hazzikostas noted, "Not all experiments were successful (i.e. Demonology Warlocks).
 Survival Hunter execution needs work but we're committed to the melee Hunter."